What is Rails migration

 down instead of

-That above migration could also be written like this.
+Even though it is redundant, our previous migration could also be written like this:

 1class CreateTasks < ActiveRecord::Migration[6.0] 2 def up 3 create_table :tasks do |t| 4 t.string :body 5 t.timestamps 6 end 7 end 8 9 def down 10 drop_table :tasks 11 end 12end